Phase diagram of the three-dimensional subsystem toric code: The subsystem toric code Hamiltonian

 First we consider the $J_X = 0$ limit.
 All terms in the Hamiltonian commute.
 The cube terms penalize stabilizer errors, and the remaining check terms penalize blue and green flux loops.
 The excitations of the model involve violations of these cube and/or check terms.

-The blue/green check term violations can be create by acting with red/yellow checks.
-These create closed, blue/green loops with linear energy cost.
+The blue/green check term violations can be created by acting with red/yellow checks.
+These create closed, blue/green loops with energy costs linear in their lengths.
 Consider, for example, a red $\bigtriangleup_X$ check, as shown in Fig.~\ref{fig:TC_excitations}(a).
-It commutes with all green $\bigtriangleup_Z$ checks, as well as all $\mbox{\mancube}_Z$ stabilizers, but anticommutes with six blue $\bigtriangleup_Z$ checks.
+It commutes with all green $\bigtriangleup_Z$ checks, as well as all $\mbox{\mancube}_Z$ stabilizers, but anticommutes with six blue $\bigtriangleup_Z$ checks, each sharing a qubit with it.
 It thus creates a flux loop of length six, with a nonzero line tension $J_Z$.

 There are two types of cube violations.
 Red/yellow cube violations are deconfined because they exude red/yellow fluxes tubes and these cost no energy as $J_X=0$.
 As we show in Fig.~\ref{fig:TC_excitations}(b), such point excitations ($m$ charges) can be created by a line of Pauli $Z$ operators, and they each carry energy $K_X$.